foxintheloop/transitguard-app/README.md

 ## Features

-- **Location-based alerts** — Get notified about incidents near your current station
+- **Location-based alerts** - Get notified about incidents near your current station
-- **Predictive warnings** — Receive alerts for high-risk time windows before you travel
+- **Predictive warnings** - Receive alerts for high-risk time windows before you travel
-- **GenAI chatbot** — Ask natural language questions about safety by location and time
+- **GenAI chatbot** - Ask natural language questions about safety by location and time
-- **Route planning** — See safety scores for your planned commute
+- **Route planning** - See safety scores for your planned commute

 ## Part of TransitGuard

 This mobile app is one component of the TransitGuard platform.
 See also:

-- [TransitGuard Dashboard](https://github.com/foxintheloop/transitguard-dashboard) — Web analytics for CTA operations
+- [TransitGuard Dashboard](https://github.com/foxintheloop/transitguard-dashboard) - Web analytics for CTA operations
+- [TransitGuardRAG](https://github.com/foxintheloop/TransitGuardRAG) - GenAI RAG API chatbot backend
-- [TransitGuard (main)](https://github.com/foxintheloop/transitguard) — Project overview and documentation
+- [TransitGuard (main)](https://github.com/foxintheloop/transitguard) - Project overview and documentation

 ## Getting Started